olibbeto/olibbeto/README.md

 ### Currently

-- 🎓 Learning at HiLCoE
+- 🎓 Learning Software Engineering at HILCOE
 - 🏗️ Building the **Benti Fluha** website for a family-owned spa and hotel
+- 🔐 30 days into a **90-day cybersecurity learning challenge** with MyFirstHack
 - 📖 Deepening skills in **Next.js**, **MongoDB**, and system design
-- 🔐 Interested in how cybersecurity intersects with product development

 ---